Overspending on Mobile

 The important thing?
 This is where a traditional budget says you've failed.
 It's where a YNAB budget says, " You're human.
 Adjust."
 We've all been there.

 How to adjust?
 Roll with the punches and move money.
 You made a plan originally, but now you've got to change it.
 Look for categories that are green where you can cut back and move money to your overspent category.
 That's it.
 No guilt.
 Maybe a lesson learned, sure—but no guilt.

 Can't Adjust Now?

 Sometimes it happens.
 You overspend and you just can't adjust now. (see: "Not Perfect" above).
 Here's what happens:

 When you overspend with cash, you spent all the money in that category, plus some money from your other categories—so there is a risk of over-drafting your actual bank account.
 Because of this, it's important to hold your budget accountable.
-YNAB does this by subtracting any cash overspending from your To be Budgeted in the following month.
+YNAB does this by subtracting any cash overspending from your Ready to Assign in the following month.

 When you overspend with a credit card, you've racked up additional debt—though no actual cash has left your budget or accounts.
 To reflect this, uncovered credit overspending becomes a part of your credit card balance at the end of the month.
-You'll see the category that you overspent goes to $0.00 in the following month—but you now have more debt to budget for in your credit card payment category.
+You'll see the category Available that you overspent in goes to $0.00 in the following month—but you now have more debt to budget for in your credit card payment category.

 Cash vs Credit